Zakkkk/typing-guide-ssg/markdown/introduction.md

 Welcome to my typing guide!

-This guide will attempt to teach you:
+This guide to teach you:

 - Correct typing technique to set you up for a higher potential speed, comfort, and efficiency.
 - How to evaluate if you will benefit from the increased efficiency of investing in a modern layout.